-The apple doesn’t fall far
+The apple doesn’t fall far from the tree.
+Really?

-The nugget of folk wisdom contained in this familiar saying may seem quaint to the point of being more myth than fact.
+Fact:he nugget of folk wisdom contained in this familiar saying may seem quaint to the point of being more myth than fact.
 But there is an accumulating—and by now conclusive—body of research that has documented the extent to which both “nature and nurture” conspire to shape the person we are.
 We “inherit” both our strengths and our vulnerabilities from a combination of genetics and epigenetics, from our DNA and from environmental factors such as the emotional patterns passed down to us across multiple generations of our family tree.

-Increasing awareness is the essential starting point for improving how you show up as a leader.
+Awareness is the essential starting point for improving how you show up as a leader.
 Grow your self-awareness (by personal observation and from conversations with family members) of the automatic, inherited family patterns that drive how you interact as a leader at home and at work.